 The mission of the Estonian University of Life Sciences is to guarantee sustainable use of natural resources and enhance rural development.
 Universities, just like people, differ from each other.
 The «character» of the University is, first and foremost, expressed in its responsibility to society — in its mission.
 Estonian University of Life Sciences is the only university in Estonia whose priorities in academic and research activities provide the sustainable development of … [+] natural resources necessary for the existence of Man as well as the preservation of heritage and habitat.
 In response to the needs of society, the Estonian University of Life Sciences has become more update, elaborated on the existing curricula and opened new specialities.
 Increased competition for admission vacancies reflects the popularity of these specialities.
 The Estonian University of Life Sciences is the centre of research and development in such fields as agriculture, forestry, animal science, veterinary science, rural life and economy, food science and environmentally friendly technologies.
 Our University makes a sincere effort to transform itself from a traditional purely agricultural university into an open-minded European University of Life Sciences.
 The Estonian University of Life Sciences aims to guarantee its students a broad, research-based education.

-University of Tartu (UT) is Estonia’s leading centre of research and training.
-It is the only university in the Baltics ranked in the top 3% of the world’s best universities (QS World University Rankings 2015-16).
+The University of Tartu (UT) is Estonia’s leading centre of research and training.
+It is the only university in the Baltics ranked in the top 2% of the world’s best universities (QS World University Rankings 2016-17).
 Founded in 1632, UT is the only classical university in Estonia.
-There are more than 14 000 students studying at UT (incl.
-1000 international students (2015)) and UT has 3800 employees (incl.
+There are more than 13 000 students studying at UT (incl.
+1300 international students (2016)) and UT has 3800 employees (incl.
 1800 academic employees (190 professors)).
 To support and develop the… [+] professional competence of its students and academic staff, the university has 71 partner universities in 27 countries.
 UT includes 4 faculties and 4 colleges.
 Most of UT is located in Tartu, the second biggest city in Estonia; however its colleges are located in Pärnu, Viljandi and Narva.
 Tartu has a population of 100 000, and a fifth of its residents are students.
-Tartu is known as the City of Good Thoughts, Capital of Culture in Estonia and as a lively student city.
+Tartu is a lively student city.
 Each academic year starts with freshman days and the highlights of each semester are the Spring and Autumn Student Days, a week-long festival of events especially for students.
 UT has numerous students clubs and associations, ranging from professional organizations to informal groups.
 For international students ESN Tartu is the main organization that focuses its attention on international students’ well-being.
 UT’s world-class research is the foundation for its high-quality education.
 There were 2744 scientific articles published by UT scientists in 2012.
 More than half of Estonian PhD thesis defences (101 Doctoral theses in 2012) and more than half of Estonian scientific publications belong to UT students and scientists.
 UT belongs to the TOP 1% of the world’s most-cited universities and research institutions in the fields of Clinical Medicine, Chemistry, Environment/Ecology, Plant and Animal Science, Geosciences, Social Sciences (general), Biology and Biochemistry and Engineering.
-A total of 20 UT scientists belong to the TOP 1% of the most quoted scientists in the world (ISI Web of Science 2013).
+A total of 20 UT scientists belong to the TOP 1% of the most quoted scientists in the world (ISI Web of Science 2016).
 According to Google Scholar, Marlon Dumas, current UT professor in the field of computer science, is one of the most-cited Estonian scientists.
 UT also develops partnerships with companies.
 In 2012, it entered into new cooperation agreements with 75 companies in the amount of 2,4 million euros.
 The university cooperates with international enterprises like ImmunoQure GmbH, Nordkalk Corporation, Pfizer Inc, Jordan Oil Shale Energy Co, and Borkraft Ltd etc. UT offers a wide selection of programmes and unique disciplines for students.
 UT also participates in several Erasmus Mundus and other joint Master's programmes delivered in cooperation with the world's leading universities.
 UT follows the Bologna process in the organization of its teaching and Bachelor-Master (3+2) system of study modules.
 The length of PhD studies is 4 years.
 Academic year starts on the 1st of September each year.